voideditor/void/README.md

 To contribute, see [`CONTRIBUTING.md`](https://github.com/linemagedev/linemage/blob/main/CONTRIBUTING.md).

-Most of LineMage's code lives in [`/extensions/linemage`](https://github.com/linemagedev/linemage/tree/main/extensions/linemage).

-# To contribute

-For a getting started guide we put together on getting started in the VS Code repo, see [TODO](), or reach out at hi@linemage.com.
+For some useful links see [`LINEMAGE_USEFUL_LINKS.md`](https://github.com/linemagedev/linemage/blob/main/LINEMAGE_VSCODE_GUIDE.md)

+Feel free to reach out in our Discord or say at hi@linemage.com!